jacobhylen/ArduinoCloud-OpenAI-public/README.md

 Acquire an OpenAI API key and replace the one in the code with it as well.

 ## Start

 ```
 node main.mjs
 ```
 ### Tweak behaviour
-To tweak the behaviour of the chatbot, you can change the contents system message on line 20.
+To tweak the behaviour of the chatbot, you can change the contents of the system message.

 ```
     { role: "system", content: 'Put your custom instructions here' },